 “Cora’s having a problem with my mother’s will,” Margie said, her tone implying this was normal, Cora being the problem.
 She brought her cup to her lips, her eyes peering over the rim as she drank.
-She looked so detached, like she didn’t give an ounce of concern for what transpired in front of her, as if she’d lost her ability to experience life, as it was, in the now, where so many things were a mess.
+She looked detached like she didn’t give an ounce of concern for what transpired in front of her as if she’d lost her ability to experience life, as it was, in the now, where so many things were a mess.

 “What’s the problem?”
-Her father took each person in turn, eyes searching for an answer, as his brow pleated like a layered skirt with worry.
+Her father took each person in turn, eyes searching for an answer as his brow pleated like a layered skirt with worry.

-“Cora, you do realize that the will the attorney is reading is your grandmother’s will?
+“Cora, you do realize the will the attorney is reading is your grandmother’s will?
 It’s not ours.
-It’s hers,” he said in his gentle manner; something she’d always appreciated about her father—he never made her feel stupid or an inconvenience—but she didn’t want to “realize”.
+It’s hers,” he said in his gentle manner, something she’d always appreciated about her father—he never made her feel stupid or an inconvenience—but she didn’t want to “realize”.
 She wanted them to stop treating Mimsey like a damn bank.
 “Mimsey met with her attorney and allocated what she had to whom she wanted it to go to,” he added.

 “But some of these so-called family members haven’t seen her for years.
 They’re only here for her money.
 They don’t give a damn about her.”
-Cora stomped her foot and dropped her hands to her sides and puffed her chest.
+Cora stomped her foot and dropped her hands to her sides, and puffed her chest.

 Cora hadn’t thought of that.
-How sad, to sit and break out her belongings to people who didn’t care about her.
+How sad to sit and break out her belongings to people who didn’t care about her.
 “Why would she do that?
 Give stuff to people who don’t truly love her?”

-“Well…sometimes love is funny, doesn’t make sense, you could say.
+“Well . . . sometimes love is funny, doesn’t make sense, you could say.
 Sometimes we give even when we know the other person offers us nothing.”